dsherret/libpack/README.md

 Publishing works by:

-1. We tag our repo with a version number.
+1. We manually tag the repo with a version number.
 For example: `1.0.0`.
+   - This can be done via git or via a GitHub release.
 1. A GH Actions Workflow is triggered for that tag.
    1. It builds the output to a `dist` directory.
    1. It pushes the `dist` directory to a separate orphaned `build` branch.